ardlal1989/fetchibmclJSP/README.md

 1>This utility can be used by anyone to fetch and list the objects in their IBM Cloud Storage buckets.
 No customizations are needed.

 2>This is an easy to use utility.
-To use it you can containerize it using docker or any other containerization platform and then deploy it on Kubernetes or any other Container Runtime.You can also try deploying it as a war(In that case you have to check if your application server can access IBM Cloud or not).
+To use it one can containerize it using docker or any other containerization platform and then deploy it on Kubernetes or any other Container Runtime.One can also try deploying it as a war(In that case it has to be checked if the application server can access IBM Cloud or not).

 # Pre-Requisites needed to install

+A> Generate IBM Cloud Access key and Secret key (Include HMAC while generating credentials)

-I installed/deployed it on Openshift.
-So all that was needed was an accessible Openshift Web Console and oc cli.
+B>To install/deploy on Openshift, all that was needed was an accessible Openshift Web Console and oc cli.

-If you want to create application war and then dockerize it, you need the below:
+To create application war and then dockerize it, below is what is needed:

 1>Spring Boot/Eclipse or any other IDE which supports Maven projects.- (To make any customizations if you want or to run in local or create war from IDE)